-Sadly, these reports don’t surprise me as much as I’d like them to.
+Sadly, these reports don't surprise me as much as I'd like them to.
 I personally know six people who have had to take a year out of their studies due to mental health related issues.
 All of them are male: perfectly normal guys with loving families, decent prospects and no uniform explanation for their struggles.
-There is no childhood trauma that binds them, no History Boys-style paedophile giving them turns on his motorbike, and none of them went to Catholic school.
-Their problems are individual and their own.
+There is no childhood trauma that binds them, no History Boys-style paedophile giving them turns on his motorbike; their problems are individual and their own.

 Though the stiff-upper-lip, trying-to-live-up-to-my-father's-war-record school of masculinity is hopefully a thing of the past, man-to-man chats still frequently take the form of periodic progress checks that reveal the presence of a problem ('It hasn't been a good year') without delving into its nature.
 Women, in my experience, are far more likely to maintain a supportive dialogue over a period of time, while men often appear to be surviving just fine before suddenly crashing and burning.
 Overall, men are almost 4 times more likely to kill themselves than women.

 To knowingly court controversy, this does seem to me like a 'male issue'.
 So, like a Thatcherite walking into a Durham coal mine, this straight white male will now venture into the realm of gender politics.